ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

         setStatus("👆🏽 Write a message in the text-field above.")
       } else {
         setWallet("")
-        setStatus("🦊 Connect to Metamask using the top right button.")
+        setStatus("🦊 Connect to MetaMask using the top right button.")
       }
     })
   } else {